 Click here to view the criteria.

 The Knox County Health Department (KCHD) has received grant funding to help Knox County organizations create cultures of health with evidence-based strategies.
+KCHD uses this money to purchase wellness items for ETWR Recognized worksites.

-During the ETWR Gold application process, worksites can describe areas where they could use additional resources to start new wellness initiatives or improve upon existing initiatives.
+Worksites can describe areas where they could use additional resources to start new wellness initiatives or improve upon existing initiatives.

 For example, if your workplace would like to have an employee garden but does not have the resources to purchase gardening supplies, you can request resources from KCHD to support this initiative.